santerijps/cfs/README.md

-# cpath
+# cfs

-`cpath` is a file system path utility library for the C programming language.
+`cfs` is a file system utility library for the C programming language.

 **NOTE!** This library cannot be build with `tcc`.
 Use `gcc` or `clang` instead.